Can I Sue Adult Protective Services (APS)?

-If You Are Falsely Reported for Elder Abuse and Want To Sue, Hire an Attorney
+If You Are Falsely Reported for Older Adult Abuse and Want To Sue, Hire an Attorney

 Self-determination is important.
 But vulnerable adults cannot always take care of, let alone speak, for themselves.
 Any number of issues may arise, from mental health and self-neglect to actual adult maltreatment at someone else's hands.

 If you believe a loved one is being abused, you should report it to law enforcement, social services, or your local APS office.
 The National Adult Protective Services Association (NAPSA) has a locator on its website if you need contact information from the national center.

 If you find yourself the victim of a false report of abuse, you do have options.
 You should consult with an experienced family law attorney and decide what those are and how best to proceed in your situation.